Eme Ufot Ekaette

-Education
+Early life and education

-Eme had her early education at Banham Memorial School, Port Harcourt between 1952 and 1958.

-She attended Queen's College, Lagos between 1958-1963 and Queen's School, Enugu between 1964 and 1966.
+Eme was born 21 July 1945 in Nduo Eduo-Eket, Akwa Ibom State, Nigeria.
+She had her early education at Banham Memorial School, Port Harcourt between 1952 and 1958.
+She attended Queen's College, Lagos between 1958–1963 and Queen's School, Enugu between 1964 and 1966.
 Ekaette obtained B.Pharm.
 (Hons) at Obafemi Awolowo University, Ife in 1970.

 Profession and personal life

 Ekaette is a Pharmacist, Businesswoman, and former Lawmaker.
 Ekaette is Igbo and identifies as a Christian.

 Politics

 She was elected Senator for the Akwa Ibom South constituency of Akwa Ibom State, Nigeria, taking office on 29 May 2007.
 She is a member of the People's Democratic Party (PDP).

 After taking her seat in the Senate in June 2007, Ekaette was appointed to committees on Women and Youth, Local and Foreign Debts, Health and Environment.
 In a mid-term evaluation of Senators in May 2009, ThisDay noted that she had not sponsored any bills but had shown committed leadership to her Women Affairs Development Committee.
 Later she sponsored a bill on Indecent Dressing, which became known as the nudity bill.
 The proposed legislation would prescribe three months imprisonment for women who display their belly buttons, breasts or wear mini skirts in public places.
 The bill was presented by a Nigerian delegation to the United Nations General Assembly, where it drew some criticism, and was a subject of considerable controversy in Nigeria.
+Ekaette was the first Female President of the Pharmaceutical Society of Nigeria (PSN).